zammad/zammad-documentation/appendix/single-sign-on.rst

 Please ensure that the following points apply to you and your environment:

-   * you'll need root access to your Zammad host
+   * you'll need root access to
+      * your Zammad host
-   * you'll need administrative access to your Active Directory
+      * your Active Directory
    * you know how to configure a basic apache installation
    * Zammad must have a domain name and must not be accessed via IP address

 .. tip:: For best experience with kerberos based authentication, we suggest using the Zammad `LDAP integration <https://admin-docs.zammad.org/en/latest/system/integrations/ldap.html>`_.
-   Even if you don't want to use it for authentication directly, it will automatically sync your users to Zammad.
+   Even if you don't want to use it for authentication directly, it will automatically sync your users to Zammad. 🙌

 Prerequisites
 =============